neuefische/web-exercises/sessions/js-dom-and-events/dark-mode_solution/README.md

-# Dark Mode Example
+# JS DOM and Events: Dark Mode Example

-This challenge offers a website with three buttons, but they don't do anything.
-Let's write some code so that the user can decide between lightness and darkness (maybe depending on their current mood).
+This challenge offers a website with three buttons that currently have no functionality.
+Let’s add interactivity so the user can switch between light and dark modes, depending on their current mood.

 ## Task

-Add some interactivity to this website.
-You can use the following hints as guideline:
+Add interactivity to this website.
+Use the following hints as a guideline:

-- if the body has the class "dark", the page is displayed in dark mode
+- If the `body` has the class "dark", the page displays in dark mode.
-- query all 3 buttons with the 'data-js' attribute
+- Select all 3 buttons by their `data-js` attribute.
-- add an event listener to each button:
+- Add an event listener to each button:
-  - "switch to dark mode" button always adds the class "dark" to the body
+  - The “Switch to Dark Mode” button should add the class "dark" to the `body`.
-  - "switch to light mode" button always removes the class "dark" from the body
+  - The “Switch to Light Mode” button should remove the class "dark" from the `body`.
-  - "toggle mode" button toggles the class "dark" on the body
+  - The “Toggle Mode” button should toggle the "dark" class on the `body`.

-Switch to the index.js file and find some light where there seems to be only darkness!
+Switch to the `index.js` file to get started and bring some light to this dark page!

 ## Development